 Rice stick noodles

 A dried rice noodle that’s perhaps most famous as the noodle used in pad Thai.
 Although on the thin side, it does come in a few different widths, the widest being similar to fettuccine.
-When cooked, rice stick noodles are elastic and strong, making them a good candidate for stir frying as they won't break apart.
-To use, they first require soaking in hot water to soften them, with time varying amongst brands.
-If you’re serving them straight up in boiling soup, or throwing them into a stir fry for further cooking, use them straight from soaking.
+When cooked, rice stick noodles are elastic and strong, making them a good candidate for stir-frying as they won't break apart.
+To use, they first require soaking in hot water to soften them, with time-varying amongst brands.
+If you’re serving them straight up in boiling soup or throwing them into a stir-fry for further cooking, use them straight from soaking.
 If you want softer noodles, boil them for 2-3 minutes after soaking.

 Use in this Beef pad thai

-Also called he fen, these are a fresh, flat, wide noodle that are popular in Cantonese cuisine.
+Also called he fen, these are a fresh, flat, wide noodle that is popular in Cantonese cuisine.
 They’re great for stir-frying but are also used in soup dishes.
 Sold in plastic bags, try to buy ones that haven't been refrigerated, as this hardens their texture and they’ll break when they’re cooking.
 They don’t need to be pre-cooked but benefit from a quick rinsing in boiling water to make sure all the strands are separated, before adding them to a wok or soup pot.
-In Malaysia they’re called kway teow and are about 1cm wide.
-There, and in Singapore, they lend their name to the famous stir fried dish char kway teow.
+In Malaysia, they’re called kway teow and are about 1cm wide.
+There, and in Singapore, they lend their name to the famous stir-fried dish char kway teow.
 A rounded version is used in laksa lemak (coconut laksa).

 Use fresh flat rice noodles in this Char kway teow

 This family of (mainly) dried noodle is translucent, with a polished sheen that makes them resemble plastic in their raw state.
 They’re made using vegetable starches, not flour, and the vegetables range from mung bean, cassava, potato, sweet potato and tapioca to yams.
 They’re easy to use, but require soaking in hot water to soften them first.
-Note that these types of noodles are gluten free.
+Note that these types of noodles are gluten-free.